 - Once the research and illustrations have been completed, compile the information into a “State Traits” book that is kept in your class library.

 - Instead of creating the “State Traits” book, have your students each create a postcard about the town that they have researched.
 On the front of the postcard they could draw a picture of something from the town they researched, and on the back they could describe what they learned about the town.

-Teachers, if we've piqued your interest with the activities above, please sign up for the Teachers' Network available on H.I.P.
-Pocket Change.
-Here you can receive information about ALL of the educational resources available from the United States Mint!
+Teachers, if we’ve piqued your interest with the activities above, please sign up for the Teachers’ Network.
+Here you can receive information about all of the educational resources available from the United States Mint!